MFlowCode/MFC/README.md

 ### Main dependencies: MPI and Python
   If you do not have Python, it can be installed via
-  <a href="https://brew.sh/">Homebrew on OSX</a> as:
+  <a href="https://brew.sh/">Homebrew on MacOS</a> as:
 `brew install python`

   or compiled via your favorite package manager on Unix systems.

   An MPI fortran compiler is required for all systems.
-  If you do not have one, Homebrew can take care of this on OSX:
+  If you do not have one, Homebrew can take care of this on MacOS:

-`brew install open-mpi` or `brew install mpich`
+`brew install open-mpi`

-  If a gcc v10.1+ backend is used, then the additional flag `-fallow-argument-mismatch` must be added to `FFLAGS` in `Makefile.user`.
-  MPICH and Open-MPI can be compiled via another package manager on *nix systems.
+  or compiled via another package manager on Unix systems.

 ### Simulation code dependency: FFTW